By Nancy Virden (c) 2016, updated 2025

 He asks us to trust him and does not throw us away when we are stubborn.
 He never stops inviting us back.
 This is Mercy.

-God is there during hurts, fears, and laughter.
+God is present during our experiences with hurts, fears, mental health challenges, and laughter.
 Peace and inner strength waver when we neglect to spend time with him through Bible study and prayer.
 God never walks away.
 This is Faithfulness.

 Lost in the consequences of our sin, he walks us through yet another life lesson using His living Word, the Holy Bible.
 He raises us up and sets our feet back on solid ground.
 This is Love.

-There is no need for framed proof of his wisdom – nature advertises his authority.
-His plan for those who believe on his Son Jesus Christ to be with him for eternity is exactly right.
+There is no need for framed proof of his wisdom because nature itself advertises his authority.
+His plan for those who believe on his Son, Jesus Christ, to be with him for eternity is exactly right.

 In him lives eternal hope.